Find out about rates payment plans and postponements.

-We'll consider a formal rates postponement.
-We will ask you to fill out the Rates Postponement Form (PDF 153 MB) and provide some documentation.
-We aim to process these in 5-7 working days.
+Before we can consider a formal rates postponement, we will ask you to fill out the Rates Postponement Form (PDF 153 MB) and provide some documentation.
+We aim to process this in 5-7 working days.

 You may be eligible for a rates rebate if:

 - You are the ratepayer for the property where you live and

 - You have lived there since 1 July 2022 and

 If you have a high income, you may still qualify for a rebate if you have dependants or high rates.

 Use the rates rebate calculator to work out if you're eligible and what you might get.
 It could be up to $700.